-Rust and corrosion repair on bodywork.
+Rust and corrosion repair on vehicle bodywork.

 Welding or fibreglass repairs to put off the rust bug for a few years.

-.Welding repairs to corroded panels.
+Welding repairs to corroded panels.

-First job was to tidy up the holes cutting back to sound metal with an angle grinder.The front panel had been repaired before by simply plating over the holes,effectively sealing in the rust.The old repairs were removed.The edges of the front panel were then squared off.
+First job was to tidy up the holes cutting out the rust and getting back to sound metal with an angle grinder.The front panel had been repaired in the past by simply plating over the holes,effectively sealing in the rust.These old repairs were removed and the edges of the front panel were then cut back to sound metal and squared off.

-A strip of metal long enough to cover the hole was cut,at the front a 1/2 inch flange was bent over to meet with the bottom of the front panel.As the section is curved 'V' sections were cut out and the panel curved to fit,whren the fit was OK the V sections were welded together and the new section tack then seam welded to the cross member and front panel.
+A strip of metal long enough to cover the resultant hole was cut,at the front a 1/2 inch flange was bent over to meet with the bottom of the front panel.As this section of the front panel is curved 'V' sections were cut out and the replacement section curved to fit,when the fit was OK the cut sections were seam welded together and the new section tacked into position.A few adjustments and then the new section was seam welded to the cross member and front panel.

-A new section of front panel was then welded into place.The section was formed by hammering a strip of sheet steel over a wooden block to curve it.Sheet metal that has been shaped is more resistant to bending than flat section and contributes to the rigidity of the structure.
+A new section of front panel was then welded into place.The curved section was formed by hammering a strip of sheet steel over a wooden block to shape it.Sheet metal that has been shaped in this way is more resistant to bending than flat section and contributes to the rigidity of the structure.It's important to protect all repaired areas from corrosion as soon as possible.

-Repairing with fibreglass.
+Repairing rust holes with fibreglass.

 Fibre glass resin and mat was applied to the cleaned rear of the panel and when set other layers were applied to build up thickness.The repaired area was strong and will not rust although eventually some corrosion will probably make its way through elsewhere.